Documentation

 Shadow Variables

-Shadow variables are automatically calculated from genuine planning variables.
-They are derived values that the solver maintains — you never assign them directly.
+Shadow variables are derived fields maintained from genuine planning variables.
+They are advanced modeling features; you do not assign them directly.

 #[inverse_relation_shadow_variable]